 Some scholarships and awards may be held for more than one year, but are renewable only if the student maintains scholarship standing and first class standing.

 Entrance scholarships are awarded for the Fall Semester.

-Unless otherwise noted, entrance scholarships are open to Canadian citizens and landed immigrants graduating from secondary school who are admitted to Memorial University of Newfoundland on the basis of high school grades and current entrance standards and who meet the current definition of scholarship standing.
+Unless otherwise noted, entrance scholarships are open to Canadian citizens and permanent residents graduating from secondary school who are admitted to Memorial University of Newfoundland on the basis of high school grades and current entrance standards and who meet the current definition of scholarship standing.
 They are also open to students in the above category who may not be coming directly from high school.
 This is limited to those who have previously graduated from high school, are admitted to the University on the basis of high school grades and current entrance standards and who meet the current definition of scholarship standing.